-Recipients of two consecutive grants unless two years had passed since the last grant (e.g. If a grantee had received two grants in 2016 and 2017, s/he can apply again in 2020).
+Recipients of two AFAC consecutive grants unless two years have passed since the last grant (e.g. If a grantee received grants in both 2017 and 2018, they can apply again in 2021);

-Applications are only accepted through our online application forms available on our website.
-Applications submitted via regular mail or e-mail will not be accepted.
+Applications are only accepted through an online application form available on AFAC’s website.
+Applications submitted via regular mail or e-mail will not be accepted. '

-To apply, please login with your username and password.
+To apply, please log in with your AFAC username and password.
 Once you login, visit the program page you are interested in applying to and click on apply.
-In case you don’t have an existing account, please create one here.
+In case you don’t have an existing account, you can create one here.

 All applications must include: